sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.12 show mac address-table interface dynamic Vlan <id>
-This Command provides the no. of dynamic MAC entries matching the particular Vlan-id present in the system.
+This command provides the number of dynamic MAC entries matching the particular Vlan-id present in the system.
 ```
 sonic# show mac address-table dynamic Vlan 60
 -----------------------------------------------------------